Jonny Walker (soccer): Playing career

 Upon the formation of Major League Soccer (MLS) in 1996, Walker was drafted 28th overall in the 1996 MLS Supplemental Draft, and became a third-string goalkeeper of the 1996 Dallas Burn, behind Mark Dodd.
 Unhappy with his situation, he left MLS and played for the now-defunct Jacksonville Cyclones of the A-League.

 On a recommendation, Walker went to Chile and signed with First Division Club, Universidad Católica.
 They loaned him out to Club Deportivo Huachipato of Chile's First Division in 1998, in which we was named Team MVP, then U. Catolica brought him back the following year.
 He became the starting goalkeeper for the club, playing in multiple Copa Libertadores tournaments, which included wins against Argentina's Boca Juniors and Brazil's Flamengo.
-From 1997-2002, Walker broke numerous national records for Universidad Catolica.
+From 1997 to 2002, Walker broke numerous national records for Universidad Catolica.
 In 1999, U. Catolica finished runners-up in the Chilean National Championship.
 In 2001, Walker received Chilean Goalkeeper of the Year honors, while U. Catolica finished Runners-Up in the Chilean National Championship.
 That year, U. Catolica advanced to play in Copa Mercosur for the fourth straight season.
 They also competed in the Copa Libertadores.
 In 2002, Walker was named Best Goalkeeper of the Chilean Apertura National Championship as well set a Club record going 708 minutes (almost nine games) without being scored on, a record that held until 2008.
 Also in 2002, Walker led U. Catolica to win the Chilean Apertura National Championship.
 He was also named Best Goalkeeper in Round One of prestigious South American Championship, Copa Libertadores, later that year.

 In 2003, Walker signed with Chilean club, Colo-Colo, the only Chilean club to ever win the Copa Libertadores.
 Colo Colo finished Runners-Up in the Chilean Apertura National Championship that year and also played in the 2003 Copa Libertadores.

 Walker came back to the US later that year, signing with the MetroStars, after starting goalkeeper Tim Howard signed with Manchester United.
 In 2003 with the MetroStars, Walker became the third goalkeeper in MLS history to finish a season with sub-1.00 Goals Against Average (GAA), capturing the league-best 0.95 GAA.
 That same year, Walker was the MLS Player of the Month for August and the MetroStars finished as Runners-Up in the US Open Cup.
 In 2005, The MetroStars signed Tony Meola and traded Walker to the Columbus Crew.
 With the Crew, Walker won the team's 2005 Defensive Player of the Year and finished second in MLS with a GAA of 1.12.
 At the end of 2005 season, Walker injured his back and was sidelined until he retired in 2006 due to a chronic, inoperable back injury.